 Overnattingsgapahuker Norge (shelter map)

 This great Google map based shelter map of Norway features detailed information about lean-to and closed shelters and open huts throughout Norway.
-Even though there are not so much entries (currently around 1400) the provided information is detailed and very often you can find images and web links to the different objects.
+There are currently more than 1800 entries on this map.
+The provided information is very detailed and very often you can find images and web links to the different objects and facilities.
 The provided information is Norwegian only and you have to learn the basic terms for the different types of shelters but otherwise it is straightforward.

 You can browse the map, click on the different icons, see images of the facilities and follow the respective link to get further information (mostly in Norwegian).
 Different colours and different icons refer to either different types of shelter or to different associations linked to them.
 E.g. a green pin refers to a lean-to shelter (gapahuk) while green or orange hut icons refer to closed resting shelters or lapp huts (gamme).

 Over all the density of shelters and open huts across the country is far less than in the neighbouring countries but there is still a respectable amount of facilities that can be used for free.

 - Be aware that Overnattingsgapahuker Norge is no official service and that you cannot take their services as totally accurate.
 In some cases it can be that day huts or shelters are locked, damaged or not even existing on the position they are supposed to be.
 Keep that in mind when planning your trip so you do not get yourself in trouble.